Edunga1/cat-logic/README.md

 ## Modules

 - `docs/` contains my knowledge base in markdown format. no any dependencies on any other module.
-- `embeddings/` is a pyhon module to generate document embeddings from `docs/` and is used by `sites/`.
+- `embeddings/` is a python module to generate document embeddings from `docs/` and is used by `sites/`.